AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Using `AUCell` to calculate gene set signatures

-The script, `run-aucell-ews-gene-signatures.sh`, is used to run `AUCell` with a set of custom gene signatures on all samples in SCPCP000015.
+The script, `run-aucell-ews-signatures.sh`, is used to run `AUCell` with a set of custom gene signatures on all samples in SCPCP000015.
 By default, AUC values are calculated for all gene signatures in [references/gene_signatures](references/gene_signatures/) and a set of `MSigDB` signatures associated with high and low EWS-FLI1 expression.
 The full list of gene signatures used can be found in [the references `README.md`](references/README.md#gene-signatures).